Artie Lange

-Arthur Steven Lange Jr. (born October 11, 1967) is an American stand-up comedian, actor, and radio personality best known for his tenures on the sketch comedy series Mad TV from 1995 to 1997 and The Howard Stern Show from 2001 to 2009.
-Raised in New Jersey, Lange first worked as a longshoreman and taxi driver to help support his family, following the death of his quadriplegic father.
-He debuted as a stand-up comic in 1987 and took up the profession full-time five years later, developing his act on the New York City club circuit.
+Arthur Steven Lange Jr. (born October 11, 1967) is an American stand-up comedian, actor, and radio personality best known for his work on Mad TV (1995–1997) and The Howard Stern Show (2001–2009).
+Raised in New Jersey, Lange first worked as a longshoreman and taxi driver to support his family following the paralysis of his father.
+He debuted as a stand-up in 1987 and began performing full-time five years later, developing his act on the New York City club circuit.

-In 1995, Lange moved to Los Angeles to star in Mad TV.
-His arrest for cocaine possession during the second season led to his departure and subsequent rehabilitation.
-In 1997, Norm Macdonald chose Lange to co-star in his comedy film Dirty Work (1998), which secured Lange further acting roles including Macdonald's sitcom The Norm Show.
-In 2001, Lange returned to New Jersey and joined The Howard Stern Show and pursued various projects during this time; he released two comedy albums, co-wrote, produced, and starred in his feature film Artie Lange's Beer League (2006), and released his first book, Too Fat to Fish (2008), which entered The New York Times Best Seller list at number one.
+In 1995, Lange moved to Los Angeles to join Mad TV.
+His arrest for cocaine possession during the second season led to his departure and rehabilitation.
+In 1997, Norm Macdonald cast him in Dirty Work (1998), which led to further roles, including on Macdonald’s sitcom The Norm Show.
+Lange returned to New Jersey in 2001 and joined The Howard Stern Show.
+During this period he released two comedy albums, co-wrote, produced, and starred in Artie Lange's Beer League (2006), and published his first book, Too Fat to Fish (2008), which entered The New York Times Best Seller list at number one.

-After attempting suicide in early 2010, Lange completed rehabilitation and hosted The Nick & Artie Show with Nick Di Paolo from 2011 to 2013, after which Lange hosted The Artie Lange Show until 2014.
-During this time, Lange released his second book, Crash and Burn (2013).
-From 2015 to 2017, Lange hosted The Artie Quitter Podcast which was followed by a recurring role in the HBO series Crashing and a stint as co-host of The Artie and Anthony Show with Anthony Cumia until 2018.
-That year, he released his third book Wanna Bet? and put a hiatus on his career following a series of arrests and drug rehabilitation.
-After becoming sober, Lange resumed stand-up and launched Artie Lange's Halfway House podcast in 2019, but paused his career twice before resuming the podcast in October 2021.
+After a suicide attempt in early 2010, Lange completed rehabilitation and co-hosted The Nick & Artie Show with Nick Di Paolo (2011–2013), then hosted The Artie Lange Show (2013–2014).
+He released his second book, Crash and Burn (2013).
+From 2015 to 2017 he hosted The Artie Quitter Podcast, then appeared in the HBO series Crashing and co-hosted The Artie and Anthony Show with Anthony Cumia until 2018.
+That year he released his third book, Wanna Bet?, and subsequently paused his career amid arrests and drug treatment.
+After achieving sobriety, he resumed stand-up and launched the Artie Lange's Halfway House podcast before entering another hiatus in February 2022.